imatlearningframework/imat-artifact/README.md

         $ dune exec nerodelearn -- lsblanks-dir -s -ge -f ../benchmarks/table-1

-    Data for Figure 6(a):
+    Data for Figure 6(a) (should take 45 min and 5-6 hours, respectively):

         $ dune exec nerodelearn -- lsblanks-dir -ge -f ../benchmarks/oliveira/04_09
         $ dune exec nerodelearn -- lsblanks-dir -s -ge -f ../benchmarks/oliveira/04_09

     Data for Figure 6(b) (may take more than a day):

         $ dune exec nerodelearn -- lsblanks-dir -s -ge -f ../benchmarks/oliveira/04_11

     Everything in the paper, all in one go (may take a more than a day):

-        $ ../reproduce-everything.sh
+        $ ../scripts/reproduce-everything.sh